Skip to main content

 Cardiovascular Imaging

-Patients who come to Yale New Haven benefit from our unique collaboration of experts.
-Our Cardiac Imaging Center is jointly staffed by both cardiologists and radiologists with extensive cardiac imaging expertise making it one of the first in the country to adopt this integrated approach.
+Patients who come to Yale New Haven Hospital (YNHH) benefit from our unique collaboration of experts.
+Our Cardiac Imaging Center is jointly staffed by cardiologists and radiologists with extensive cardiac imaging expertise making it one of the first in the country to adopt this integrated approach.
 Our specialists are nationally and internationally recognized experts who diagnose heart and blood vessel problems using the most advanced noninvasive and minimally invasive approaches.

 Our goal is to provide the right cardiovascular test for the right patient at the right time, including state-of-the-art tests not widely available.
 Using a broad variety of imaging tests, including echocardiography, nuclear cardiac imaging, cardiac CT and cardiac MRI, our physicians can evaluate a variety of problems including: